ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 From there you should be able to launch jobs using slurm.

 ### Runing Examples
-There is an `examples` directory with different tests and exaples that you can run.
+There is an `examples` directory with different tests and examples that you can run.
 For using NVIDIA NeMo™ please see `examples/nemo/ex2/text_classification/ex2.sbatch`.